RetroDECK/ES-DE/USERGUIDE-DEV.md

 To install ES-DE, just download the package or installer from [https://es-de.org](https://es-de.org) and follow the brief instructions below.

-The following operating systems have been tested (all for the x86 architecture unless otherwise stated):

-* Windows 11, 10 and 8.1
-* macOS 10.14 "Mojave" to 13 "Ventura" (M1 and Intel)
-* macOS 10.11 "El Capitan" (legacy release)
-* Ubuntu 20.04 to 22.04
-* Linux Mint 20
-* Manjaro 21
-* Fedora 37 Workstation
-* SteamOS 3
-* elementary OS 6
-* Raspberry Pi OS 10 and 11 (armv7l and aarch64)
-* FreeBSD 13.0
-* NetBSD 9.1
-* OpenBSD 6.8

-Additional known issues are detailed in [CHANGELOG.md](CHANGELOG.md#known-issues).

 As for display resolutions, the minimum pixel value is 224 and the maximum is 7680.
 This means that you can run ES-DE at for instance 320x224 all the way up to 7680x4320 (8K UHD).
 Vertical screen orientation is also supported, as well as ultra-wide resolutions like 3840x1440.
-Note that there could be some minor visual glitches when running in vertical orientation (this will be fixed in future ES-DE releases) and for the best experience you will probably need to use a customized theme set when running at extreme or unusual resolutions.

 The installation procedure is just covered briefly here and may differ a bit for your specific operating system, so in case of problems refer to your system documentation.

 **Installing the Linux .deb package**

-The .deb package is intended for Linux distributions based on Debian, such as Ubuntu, Linux Mint, Raspberry Pi OS etc. Your distribution should include a graphical package installer, but if you prefer to use the command line, run the following which will install ES-DE and resolve any dependencies:
+The .deb package is intended for Ubuntu but may work on other Debian-based distributions like Linux Mint and vanilla Debian.
+Your distribution should include a graphical package installer, but if you prefer to use the command line, run the following which will install ES-DE and resolve any dependencies:

 ```
-sudo apt install ./emulationstation-de-1.2.0-x64.deb
+sudo apt install ./emulationstation-de-2.0.0-x64.deb
 ```

 **Installing the Linux .rpm package**